Amnesty: Fuel suppliers aiding Myanmar attacks on civilians | Headlines

 Opponents of such measures say that blocking aviation fuel supplies would interfere with civilian travel and deliveries of humanitarian aid.

-The Amnesty report outlined examples of how fuel delivered to Myanmar's Thilawa port, near its biggest city Yangon, was diverted to military use despite pledges that it was only to be used by civilian aircraft.
+The Amnesty International report outlined examples of how fuel delivered to Myanmar's Thilawa port, near its biggest city, Yangon, was diverted to military use despite pledges that it was only to be used by civilian aircraft.

 It said at least eight shipments of Jet A-1 fuel were unloaded at Thilawa between February 2021 and September 17 of this year.

-Most of the companies involved in the aviation fuel supply chain that the Amnesty International urged to observe an embargo on shipments replied to the group's request for comment by saying they had controls in place to prevent supplying the military with fuel.
+Most of the companies that Amnesty International urged to embargo fuel shipments replied to the group's request for comment by saying they had controls in place to prevent supplying the military with fuel.

-Puma said it had not sold or distributed any fuel to the Myanmar Air Force since the military takeover and put in place controls to prevent such sales, but became aware of incidents where the air force had managed to breach such controls.
+Puma said it had not sold or distributed any fuel to the Myanmar air force since the military takeover and put in place controls to prevent such sales, but became aware of incidents in which the air force had managed to breach such controls.

-Amnesty said its report "draws on a wide range of sources, including leaked company documents, corporate filings, vessel-tracking data, satellite imagery, public records, and exclusive interviews with defectors from the Myanmar Air Force and sources close to Puma Energy.."
-In September, a United Nations-appointed human rights expert called for governments and companies to coordinate efforts to cut off the military-led government of Myanmar from its sources of revenue and weapons, saying life in the Southeast Asian nation has become a "living hell" for many since the generals seized power last year.
+Amnesty International said its report "draws on a wide range of sources, including leaked company documents, corporate filings, vessel-tracking data, satellite imagery, public records, and exclusive interviews with defectors from the Myanmar Air Force and sources close to Puma Energy".

+In September, a United Nations-appointed human rights expert called for governments and companies to coordinate efforts to cut off the military-led government from its sources of revenue and weapons, saying life in the Southeast Asian nation has become a "living hell" for many since the generals seized power.

-Tom Andrews, in Geneva to deliver his annual report on Myanmar to the UN Human Rights Council, told reporters that while many countries have been imposing sanctions on individuals, military entities, financial institutions and energy companies, what is needed is "coordinated action."
+Tom Andrews, in Geneva to deliver an annual report on Myanmar to the UN Human Rights Council, told reporters that while many countries have been imposing sanctions on individuals, military entities, financial institutions and energy companies, what is needed is "coordinated action''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)